LeoFu9487/miniRT/readme.txt

 remember to abandon in parsing when orientaion = (0,0,0) (reconsider parsing)

-todo : need to redefine for apple, --save, bonus, create more tests, error_exit needs to put close_program ?
+todo : need to redefine for apple, bonus, create more tests

 usage :